 - Improve Brain Health

-- Enhance Spirtual Growth
+- Enhance Spiritual Growth

-Although meditation can be done almost anywhere, it is best to find a place where there are no distractions.
+- Find a Quiet Space – Although someone can meditate almost anywhere, it is best to find a place without distractions.

-It’s often called “sitting” for a reason.
-It is not necessary to cross you legs in any particular fashion, whatever is most comfortable is perfectly fine.
-You hands can be folded in front of you or flat.
-Touching the thumb and the index finger (on the same hand) is said to “close the circuits”, but not required.
+- Sit in a Comfortable Position – It’s often called “sitting” for a reason.
+It is not necessary to cross your legs in any particular fashion.
+Whatever is most comfortable is perfectly fine.
+You can fold your hands in front of you or flat.
+Touching the thumb and the index finger (on the same hand) is said to “close the circuits,” but not required.

-Keeping the eyes closed helps block out the exterior world and allows you to pay attention to what is going on inside.
+- Close your Eyes & Take a Deep Breath – Keeping the eyes closed helps block out the exterior world and allows you to pay attention to what is going on inside.
 Taking a deep breath can help relax the body.

-Becoming “The Observer” means taking a step back from your thoughts and feelings and simply be a passive, detached, watcher.
+- Become “The Observer” of Your Breathing – Becoming “The Observer” means taking a step back from your thoughts and feelings and be a passive, detached watcher.
 Use your breathing as an “anchor” to bring you back to the present and stop your thinking mind.

-Your mind may try to convince you this is waste of time and tell you to go do something else.
-This is where the practice of self-discipline, self-control and self-mastery takes place.
-Try to b not pay attention to thoughts.
+- Let Thoughts Come & Go – Your mind may try to convince you this is a waste of time and tell you to do something else.
+It is where the practice of self-discipline, self-control, and self-mastery takes place.
+Try to b not to pay attention to thoughts.
 Let them come and let them go, without any concern whatsoever.

-Breathing normally, perhaps a little deeper than usual, lets your body to relax into the practice.
+- Relax & Breathe Naturally – Breathing normally, perhaps a little deeper than usual, lets your body relax into the practice.
 Stay with it for however long you allow, and it feels good.
-Sometimes setting an alarm is a good idea.
-It allows the person to not be concerned about the element of time.
-It is not suggested to “force” yourself to keep sitting once you reach a point it’s not comfortable, just open eyes.
+Sometimes setting the alarm is a good idea.
+It allows the person not to be concerned about the element of time.
+It is not suggested to “force” yourself to keep sitting once you reach a point it’s not comfortable.
+Just open your eyes.

 Breathing meditation is a great way to use breath as a focal point for your busy mind.
 Breathing is always present, in the here and now.
 Breathing meditation is a good way for beginners to practice mindfulness, self-control, and self-discipline.

 The best way to meditate is to start your session by finding a quiet place where you won’t be disturbed.
-You can either sit on the floor, in a chair or wherever you feel comfortable.
-Once you are sitting, just rest your hands on your lap and become aware of your posture.
+You can either sit on the floor, in a chair, or wherever you feel comfortable.
+Once you are sitting, rest your hands on your lap and become aware of your posture.
 If you are slouching, straighten your back enough to maintain its natural curve.